 2014 EVENT LOCATION IS BOB EVANS FARMS, 10854 STATE ROUTE 588, RIO GRANDE, OHIO

-Historically, the original celebration was always celebrated on the 22nd of September.
-This coincided with President Abraham Lincolns historic signing of the Emancipation Proclamation which declared slaves thenceforth and forever more free.
+Historically, the celebration originally was always celebrated on the 22nd of September.
+This coincided with President Lincoln’s historic signing of the Emancipation Proclamation which declared slaves “thenceforth and forever more free.”
 It was conducted in a religious atmosphere.
-Activities and games such as baseball, sack racing, hog calling and greasy pole climbing were included to stimulate interest and maintain enthusiasm.
-Bands, famous orators, politicians, parades, dances and queen contest were also included in the celebration.
+Activities & games such as baseball, sack racing, hog calling and greasy pole climbing were included to stimulate the interest and maintain enthusiasm.
+Bands, famous orators, politicians, parades, dance and queen contests were also included in the celebration.

-Kerr Station, Vinton Bean Dinner Park, Bush Park, Bidwell-Porter, Gallipolis City Park and the Gallia County Fairgrounds have served as locations for the annual celebration.
+Kerr Station, Vinton “bean dinner” park, Bush Park, Bidwell-Porter, Gallipolis City Park, Gallia County Fairgrounds and most recently Bob Evans Farms in Rio Grande have served as locations for the annual celebration.

 Gallia County Emancipation Celebration is proud to partner with: